Skip to main content

 The format of a variable

 The editor accepts variables written in Mustache template format.
-A typical variable consists of an attribute code enclosed in double curly brackets.
-For example:
+A typical variable consists of an attribute code enclosed in double curly brackets:

 • a system attribute: